The Only Rocket.net Vs Kinsta Post with Data-Backed Insights

 Moving ahead, we look into the data center locations.
 Knowing this is important since hosting a site on the closest server to the target audience is always considered the best practice for faster speeds.

 Rocket has as many as 20 data center locations across the globe, while Kinsta has 27 GCP data center locations worldwide.
 Hence, both Rocket and Kinsta offer customers many data center locations.
 Kinsta provides a comparatively more number of data center locations.

 CDN or Content Delivery Networks can be very effective in improving the content delivery speed of sites.
-The CDN comes with many advantages, including Brotli file compression, Image Optimization, Tiered Caching, and Agro Smart Routing.
+The CDN has many advantages, including Brotli file compression, Image Optimization, Tiered Caching, and Agro Smart Routing.
 Rocket provides customers with Enterprise Cloudflare CDN for free on all plans.

 Just like Rocket, Kinsta also offers free CDN on all plans.
 Kinsta also uses Cloudflare Enterprise, with 200+ global locations backed by HTTP/2 and IPv6.
 However, Kinsta charges $0.10 per GB when using more than the given CDN bandwidth.

 Control Panel is an important feature and needs to be simple to operate.
 Rocket comes with its custom WordPress control panel, which is exceptionally simple to use and gives access to all the essential tools in one place.